wangtaotao0524/arcane/docs/docs/getting-started/configuration.md

 - **Direct file editing not supported:** Due to encryption, you cannot manually edit the `settings.dat` file.
 - **First-run setup:** On first run, Arcane will create default settings and generate encryption keys.
-- **Backup considerations:** When backing up your Arcane installation, ensure you include the entire data directory to preserve both settings and encryption keys.
+- **Backup considerations:** When backing up your Arcane installation, ensure you include the entire data directory (e.g., `/app/data` inside the container) to preserve settings, stacks, users, sessions, and encryption keys.
+- **HTTPS Recommended:** For security, especially if exposing Arcane beyond your local machine, running it behind a reverse proxy with HTTPS enabled is strongly recommended.
+This protects login credentials and session cookies.

 ## Initial Setup